 Your first climb at the Climbing Hangar costs just £8.
-And you can save time on arrival by pre-registering online will grab you a further 10% off!
+And you can save time on arrival by pre-registering online!

 We provide everything you need.
 Just bring yourself, some comfortable clothes and an open mind.
 Take a look at our FAQ for some handy tips.

 Your induction will take about 20 minutes and once you’re done you’re free to climb for as long as you want.